awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 # Service Control Policy Syntax<a name="orgs_reference_scp-syntax"></a>

-Service control policies \(SCPs\) use a very similar syntax to that used by IAM permission policies and resource\-based policies \(like S3 bucket policies\)\.
+Service control policies \(SCPs\) use a similar syntax to that used by IAM permission policies and resource\-based policies \(like Amazon S3 bucket policies\)\.
 For more information about IAM policies and their syntax, see [Overview of IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *IAM User Guide*\.

-An SCP is a plain text file that is structured according to the rules of [JSON](http://json.org)\.
+An SCP is a plaintext file that is structured according to the rules of [JSON](http://json.org)\.
 It uses the elements that are described in this section\.

 **Note**
 All characters that you type count against the [size limit of your SCP](orgs_reference_limits.md#min-max-values)\.
-The examples in this guide show the SCPs formatted with extra whitespace to improve their readability\.
-However, you can delete any whitespace, such as space characters and line breaks that are outside of quotation marks, to save space if your policy size approaches the limit\.
+The examples in this guide show the SCPs formatted with extra white space to improve their readability\.
+However, to save space if your policy size approaches the limit, you can delete any white space, such as space characters and line breaks that are outside quotation marks\.

-For general information about how service control policies work, see [About Service Control Policies](orgs_manage_policies_about-scps.md)\.
+For general information about how SCPs work, see [About Service Control Policies](orgs_manage_policies_about-scps.md)\.

 ## `Version` Element<a name="scp-syntax-version"></a>